Income tax brackets unveiled

 Understanding federal income tax brackets

-As we mentioned, tax brackets are the different income ranges that apply to the various income tax rates.
+As we mentioned, federal tax brackets are the different income ranges that apply to the various income tax rates.
 The United States has a progressive tax system for income taxes, meaning that the higher your household income, the higher the percentage you’ll pay in income taxes.

 Different portions of your income are taxed at different rates.
 If you file as a Single taxpayer, the first $11,000 of your taxable income in 2024 is taxed at the lowest rate, while the last dollars you earn are taxed at a higher rate.

-Knowing your tax bracket is important for several reasons.
+Knowing your federal tax bracket is important for several reasons.
 It can help you estimate how much you might owe in taxes, as well as give you a better understanding of why you owe what you do when you file your income tax return in April.

-Determining your tax bracket
+Determining your federal tax bracket

 You might be surprised that you don’t just fall into one tax bracket.
 Instead, different portions of your income fall into different brackets.
 The tax rate that corresponds to the highest tax bracket your income falls into is known as your marginal tax rate.
 Your marginal tax rate is the rate at which the last dollar you earn is taxed.